Cayos Arcas: Geography

 Cayo del Centro, the largest of the three islands, is 0.137 km2 in total, with about 0.1 km2 of permanently unsubmerged land.
 On the island, viewed through Google Maps, along with a covering of Palythoa caribaeorum, Zoanthus sociatus, Acropora palmata, Montastraea annularis, and Diploria strigosa, appear to be a few small buildings and small signs of past human habitation.
 The island has at least 6 sandy Tidal islands, none of which seem to exceed 1,000 m2 or have any vegetation on them.

 Cayo del Este is to the east of Cayo del Centro.
 This island appears to have 2 species of plant on it, and a single nearby islet about 20 m long and 8 m wide.
 To the west, the island has a fairly long spit of sand leading to a sort of tidal lagoon.

 Cayo del Oeste, the smallest the main islands, is further from the other two, and is mainly a triangular islet connected to a spit of sand, with a very small amount of vegetation at the center.
-The island, although having no nearby islets/sandbars, does have a shallow strip of coast going southwest from its eastern edge. it also has a shipwreck on its eastern coast visible from google maps, It seems to have beached on its side, the ship's name is unknown, though it may be an oil tanker as there is oil industry nearby.
+The island, although having no nearby islets/sandbars, does have a shallow strip of coast going southwest from its eastern edge. it also has a shipwreck on its eastern coast visible from google maps, It seems to have beached on its side, the ship's name is unknown.

-About ⅓ of the way between Cayo del Centro and Cayo del Oeste is a shoal and small island 16 m long and only 5 m wide.
+About a third of the way between Cayo del Centro and Cayo del Oeste is a shoal and small island 16 m long and only 5 m wide.
 The island, although small, has a fairly large surrounding shallows, which nearby boats should be wary of.
 Further to the north of this island is another shallow reef that, although not breaking the surface, is about 230 ft wide and less than 20 ft deep.
 Some of the group, most notably a 3 km cay on the North/Northeast part of the shoal, is surrounded by a very shallow, dangerous reef.
 The only safe entrances by boat to the islands are to the North-West-West, South-South-West, and West for the central, east, and west islands respectively.
 The islands are likely formed by coral growth around an extinct volcano caldera.